Dutasteride for Women’s Hair Loss: Side Effects and Reviews

 Why Choose Dr. Kopelman for Your Hair Transplant?

 Dr. Kopelman’s extensive experience in hair restoration ensures personalized treatment plans that cater to each patient’s unique needs.
-His skills in both surgical and non-surgical hair loss treatments give women complete options for lasting results.
+His skills in both surgical and non-surgical hair loss treatments give women a complete range of options for lasting results.

 Weighing the Benefits and Risks